Latest news on the Tenant Fees Act 2019

 Fines for breaching the new law are up to £5,000 for a first offence, with an unlimited fine for reoffending within 5 years.

 As soon as proposals for a ban were outlined in the Tenant Fees Bill last year, the media and many industry experts started warning that it would result in rents being pushed up.
-And, even though the Bill only recently became law, those predictions have already started to become a reality.
+And, even though the Bill only recently became law, those predictions have already started to become intentions.

 A recent survey of letting agents by ARLA showed that 70% were looking to increase their costs towards landlords as a result of not being able to pass charges on to tenants.
 On 15th June, The Guardian reported that one London letting agent has wasted no time in charging landlords directly for credit and other checks, to the tune of £240.
 And they’ve advised their landlords to recoup this additional cost by raising rents by £20 a month.
+Only time will tell whether these predictions will become a reality.

 That’s all very well in theory, but as experienced agents, we know it is only possible to charge what tenants are willing and able to pay.
 Unfortunately rents can’t be increased just because costs have risen.